srisyadasti/flux-noise-spectra/README.md

 Class overview
 ---------------

-The highest level class that I've implemented (tcMeas.m) corresponds to what I call a single measurement, that is, a single time capture and the context in which that time capture was taken.
-Properties of this class include things like the time of the measurement, temperature, bias currents, the flux sensitivity measurement, properties of the readout electronics, etc..
-The next lowest level class (tcFFT.m) contains properties regarding the computation of the FFT.
+The highest level class that I've implemented (`tcMeas.m`) corresponds to what I call a single measurement, that is, a single time capture and the context in which that time capture was taken.
+Properties of this class include things like the time of the measurement, temperature, bias currents, the flux sensitivity measurement, properties of the readout electronics, etc. The next lowest level class (`tcFFT.m`) contains properties regarding the computation of the FFT.
 In general, I would say that the computation of an FFT hardly merits its own class, but in the way in which I compute the FFT involves a decently involved method of stitching multiple FFT's of a varying number of averages, which I felt did not belong in a spectrum class.
 So in this class I store stitching and averaging information as well as the influence of drift.
-The next lower level class is the class implementing spectra (spectrum.m), which I discussed above.
+The next lower level class is the class implementing spectra (`spectrum.m`), which I discussed above.
 This class contains information for the FFT (or the second spectrum, if you're interested in calculating that as well).
-The lowest level class implements time captures (timeCapture.m).
+The lowest level class implements time captures (`timeCapture.m`).
 The key methods of this last class involve IO of time capture files and a couple plotting routines.
-Finally, a class (sFit.m) exists that implements a fitting of a spectrum, allowing one to easily adjust fitting parameters, coefficients, fit errors, labels, etc.
+Finally, a class (`sFit.m`) exists that implements a fitting of a spectrum, allowing one to easily adjust fitting parameters, coefficients, fit errors, labels, etc.

 It is also worth noting that all of these classes are implemented as handle classes.
 This Matlab jargon is equivalent to saying that the variable that is returned when one creates a class object is just a pointer to the object in memory.
-In other words, if I have a handle class myClass with a property 'val', I can create (instantiate) an object (>> A = myClass;) and set the value (>> A.val = 10).
-I can then make a copy (>> B = A;), but both variables point to the same object so that if I change the value of one (>> B.val = 20;), then the value of the other also changes:
+In other words, if I have a handle class myClass with a property 'val', I can create (instantiate) an object (`>> A = myClass;`) and set the value (`>> A.val = 10;`).
+I can then make a copy (`>> B = A;`), but both variables point to the same object so that if I change the value of one (`>> B.val = 20;`), then the value of the other also changes:

+    >> A = myClass;
+    >> A.val = 10;
     >> A.val
     ans =
+        10
+    >> B = A;
+    >> B.val
+    ans =
+        10
+    >> B.val = 20;
+    >> A.val
+    ans =
         20

 This implementation is really handy when you want to refer to the data often, but you rarely manipulate it.
-This way I can have multiple variables pointing to the same measurement without having multiple copies of the measurement, which I don't really need.
+This way I can have multiple variables pointing to the same measurement without having multiple copies of the measurement, which I don't really need and which can take up a lot of memory.

 The tcMeas class and its properties, which include the other four classes, contain all the information one would want to know about a single measurement.
 But when taking data on a single device, we can have a large number of single measurements, for instance measurements acquired at different temperatures.
 For all the measurements taken on a single device, we create an array of tcMeas objects, `tcMall`.
 I could have implemented another class for this purpose, but I never really saw much advantage to doing so; an array works just fine.
 Once we have `tcMall`, we can start to do interesting things with the data.
 Typically, I use just two high level programs to generate all of the plots that I need.
 The first, plotSpectra.m, takes `tcMall` as an argument and plots the spectra for a specific subset specified within plotSpectra.
 By commenting and uncommenting the intro lines in the program, we can rapidly designate exactly which spectra we want to look at.
 For instance, we can look at the spectra at a single temperature, a range of temperatures, spectra taken at 0.25 Phi0, spectra with a maximum frequency of 400 Hz, spectra corresponding to a specific SQUID, etc. In this program, there is also the ability to control and plot the fits corresponding to these spectra.
 We can also change units or average spectra that correspond to consecutive measurements.

 The second major program that I use is plotFitCoefficients.m.
 In this program, similar to the last, one has the ability to select measurements fitting certain criteria and plot the fit coefficients.
 You can adjust the parameters of the fit routine, such as the minimum fig frequency, right from this program.

 Generally, the coefficients are plotted versus temperature, but you can easily plot versus geometry or SQUID number if you choose.